Abdominal Aortic Aneurysm - Quick Consult

 3. Helical CT & CTA – Dual-slice helical CT correlates well with surgical findings in measuring the proximal and distal extent of the aneurysm.
 CT and CT angiography are not only less invasive than conventional aortography but also allow for more rapid scanning times and evaluation of the rest of the abdomen.
 Again, appropriate only in hemodynamically stable patients.

-4. MRI - MRI with MRA has 100 percent sensitivity in detecting aneurysms, and successfully identifies the proximal and distal extent of the aneurysms, the number and origins of renal arteries, and the presence of inflammation.
+4. MRI – MRI with MRA has 100% sensitivity in detecting aneurysms, and it successfully identifies the proximal and distal extent of the aneurysms, the number and origins of renal arteries, and the presence of inflammation.
 Again, appropriate only in hemodynamically stable patients.

 Back To Top